yaitmou/webapp_generator/readme.md

 # Web Application Generator

 A node package for creating a simple web application template.
-This is particularly useful if you don't want to don't want to include third parties libraries and frameworks.
+This is particularly useful if you to don't want to include third parties libraries and frameworks.
 Thus, keeping your source code lightweight.
+It installs and sets up webpack for you.

 ### Prerequisites

-As long as you have basic knowledge of html, css (scss), and javascript, you're good to go ;)
+As long as you have basic knowledge of html, css (scss), and javascript, you're good to go!
+Also, you need to have [Node](https://nodejs.org/) and [npm](https://www.npmjs.com/) (or [yarn](https://yarnpkg.com/)) installed on your machine.

 ## Getting Started